What is the international day of happiness? How can you make your employees happier?

 Yet, together we can find many positive ways to look after ourselves and each other.

-That is the first step to create more happiness!
+That is the first step to creating more happiness!

 Will your event on the International day of happiness have a positive impact on team morale?